Icinga/docker-icinga2-demo/README.md

     $ sudo docker pull centos:centos7
     $ sudo docker build -t icinga/icinga2 .

+## Tools

+### Icinga 2

+The configuration is located in /etc/icinga2 which is exposed as volume from docker.

+By default the icinga database is created, and `ido-mysql` and `command` features are enabled.

 ### Icinga Web 2

-Icinga Web 2 can be accessed at /icingaweb2 w/ icingaadmin:icinga as credentials.
+Icinga Web 2 can be accessed at http://localhost:3080/icingaweb2 w/ icingaadmin:icinga as credentials.

+The configuration is located in /etc/icingaweb2 which is exposed as volume from docker.

+By default the icingaweb2 database is created including the `icingaadmin` user.
+Additional configuration is also entered to skip the setup wizard.

+## Ports

+The following ports are exposed: 22, 80, 443, 5665

 ## Volumes

+These volumes can be mounted in order to test various stuff.

     /etc/icinga2
     /etc/icingaweb2
     /var/lib/icinga2

+# Thanks

+* Jordan Jethwa for the initial [icinga2 docker image for Debian](https://github.com/jjethwa/icinga2)